vsinha/launchdata/README.md

 parse and read the wikipedia table format.
 This library converts the wikipedia launch tables to JSON for easy consumption

-`output.json` contains the data of all launches from 2000 to present
+`data/` contains the cleaned JSON data, organized by decade